 Klever's installation has several examples to try.
-One of those is a Loadable kernel modules sample preset.
+One of those is the Loadable kernel modules sample preset.
 Let us just simplify the job.json of this sample a bit and start verification:

 '''

 "project": "Linux",

 "build base": "linux/loadable kernel modules sample",

 "targets": ["drivers/ata/pata_arasan_cf.ko"],

-'''

-'''

 "specifications set": "3.14",

 "requirement specifications": ["empty"]

+}

 '''

 The job description forces Klever to run verification of the drivers/ata/pata_arasan_cf.ko driver against an empty rule.
 The empty rule does not check anything but it allows to estimate the coverage of the source code roughly and check that the model generation works well.
 The check of the empty rule is the fastest possible.
+The Klever should report the Safe verdict.